No Charges for Okla. Education Chief in TV Nudity Incident

 Oklahoma Superintendent of Public Instruction Ryan Walters speaks during a special state Board of Education meeting, April 12, 2023, in Oklahoma City.
 (AP Photo/Sue Ogrocki, File)

 An Oklahoma sheriff's office on Monday opened an investigation over reports that images of nude women were displayed on the state's school superintendent's office television during a meeting with education board members.
 Top Oklahoma lawmakers have sought answers over accounts given by two State Board of Education members, who said they saw the images during a meeting in Ryan Walters' office Thursday.
 Another board member, Chris Van Denhende, said he was not in a position to see the television but that "something was on the screen that should not have been," based on Walters' reaction, reports the AP.
 The investigation is in the early stages, said Aaron Brilbeck, a spokesperson for the Oklahoma County Sheriff's Office.
 He said it was not clear if any laws were violated.

 Walters, a Republican, has spent much of his first term in office lauding President Trump, feuding with teachers unions and local school superintendents, and trying to end what he describes as "wokeness" in public schools.
 Brilbeck said the sheriff's office was investigating at the request of the state's Office of Management and Enterprise Services, which handles technology, human resources, and property management issues for state government.
+Education board members Becky Carson and Ryan Deatherage told the online news outlet NonDoc that they saw a video featuring naked women in Walters' office during the executive session.
+They said that they were the only people seated in places where they could see the screen.
+Carson recounted her experience to NonDoc:

 • "I was like, 'Is that woman naked?'
 And then I was like, 'No, she's got a body suit on.'
 And it happened very quickly, I was like, 'That is not a body suit.'
 And I hate to even use these terms, but I said, 'Those are her nipples.'
 And then I was looking closer, and I got a full-body view, and I was like, 'That is pubic hair.'"